There are many different storage technologies and devices. This page identifies some of the things you should consider when storing your files.

 A suitable data backup process can help to mitigate against these risks.

 Data security needs to be considered in order to prevent unauthorised access to your data.
 This is especially true if you are handling reserved, restricted or protected data.
-Refer to the University of Warwick's Handling Electronic Information for advice and guidance around data security.
+The University of Warwickissues guidelines on Handling Electronic Information as may your own institution or organisation.

 Effective data security involves three aspects: